asalber/asalber.github.io/office/excel/manual/introduction.md

 To paste the content of the clipboard in a new cell, row, column or range, select the cell or the first cell of the row, column or range and click the button `Paste` or press the keys `Ctrl+v`.

 ### Autofill
 An useful feature of Excel is the autofill of cells following a serie or pattern.
-In some cases, like for example dates, it is enough to write the content of the first cell and then click on the bottom-right corner of the cell and drag the mouse pointer over the column or row to get the cells filled with the following dates.
+In some cases, like for example dates, it is enough to write the content of the first cell and then click the bottom-right corner of the cell and drag the mouse pointer over the column or row to get the cells filled with the following dates.

 For number or text, this actions replicates the content of the first cell in the others.
-To autofill with a serie of numbers is necessary to enter the first two numbers of the serie in two consecutive cells, then select both cells, click on the bottom-left corner and drag the mouse pointer over the column or row to get the cells filled with the numbers following the serie.
+To autofill with a serie of numbers is necessary to enter the first two numbers of the serie in two consecutive cells, then select both cells, click the bottom-left corner and drag the mouse pointer over the column or row to get the cells filled with the numbers following the serie.

 **Example**.
 The next figure shows how to autofill cells with the serie of even numbers.